leesolway/aa-opcalendar/README.md

 ### Importing fleets from ingame calendar
 You can import events that have been created in the ingame calendar.
 As the fields on the ingame calendar are limited the events will not be as detailed as when created directly from the calendar.

-1. Give the add_ingame_calendar_owner role for the user
+1. Give the add_ingame_calendar_owner role for the wanter groups
 2. Navigate to the opcalendar page and press the `Add Ingame Calendar Feed` button
 3. Log in with the character that holds the calendar
-4. Add the following into your local.py setting file or set up a periodic task for the `opcalendar.tasks.update_all_ingame_events`
+4. Add the following line into your local.py setting file or set up a periodic task for the `opcalendar.tasks.update_all_ingame_events` to pull fleets from ingame every 5 minutes.

 ```
 CELERYBEAT_SCHEDULE['update_all_ingame_events'] = {
     'task': 'opcalendar.tasks.update_all_ingame_events',
-    'schedule': crontab(minute=0, hour='*'),
+    'schedule': crontab(minute='*/5'),
 }
 ```